-- The size of generator or facility being inspected.
-Generally, Treatment, storage or disposal facilities (TSDF) are inspected every other year, large quantity generators (LQG) and Small quantity generators (SQGs) are inspected every 5 years and conditionally exempt generators (CEGs) are inspected at a less frequent rate.
+- The size of generator or facility being inspected, which is based on the amount of waste they produce.
+Treatment, Storage, or Disposal Facilities (TSDFs) are required to be inspected every other year, Large Quantity Generators (LQG) and Small Quantity Generators (SQGs) are inspected approximately every five years, and Very Small Quantity Generators (VSQGs) (formally referred to as Conditionally Exempt Generators) are inspected at a less frequent rate.

-- If a complaint is received regarding a specific activity is being or has been conducted that may constitute or cause a violation.
+- If a complaint is received by the Vermont Hazardous Waste Program regarding an activity that may constitute a violation.

 Types of Facilities or Sites Inspected: